cdl-geneseo/geneseo-dictionary/K/Killer.md

 # Killer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Killer

 Created by  Unknown User (est1), last modified by  Unknown User (mee2) on Nov 16, 2012

 adj. [kilr] Good or intense; &quot;That party last night was so killer.&quot;2006-12-10T22:35:22ZKWinkelmanAs of 2012, 95% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)adj. [kilr] Physically or intellectually demanding; &quot;I studied all weekend for my killer physics exam.&quot;GrossAs of 2012, 95% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)